 Common Ash – Fraxinus excelsior

 Seen frequently all over Europe and east to the Caucasus, Ash is a common tree.
 Ash can be found growing in forests, in hedges and on open hillsides.
 Indeed, Ash is often found at higher altitudes than most other large broadleaved trees.
 When Ash grows amongst other broadleaved trees it is often the tallest tree in the forest.

 The buds of Ash are arranged in opposite pairs, rounded except for the termial buds (the buds at the end of shoots and branches) which are more cone shaped.
 The key identifying feature of the buds of F. excelsior is that they are black or very dark, looking sooty.
 Also note how the ends of shoots curve upwards.
 You can spot this from a long way off, before you even see what colour the buds are.

 Ash bark is smooth grey or a pale grey-brown in young trees.
 In older trees the bark becomes fissured into interwoven ridges and can resemble the bark of Oak (see below).

 Alder or Common Alder – Alnus glutinosa

 Alders are a common riverside tree and are often associated with water.
 They can be found alongside streams and in areas that flood (‘alder carrs’).
 Alders also grow in damper spots where water is not apparent on the surface.
-The Alder’s native range is throughout Britain, mainland Europe, extending south to north Africa and west to the Caucasus and northern Iran.
+The Alder’s native range is throughout Britain, mainland Europe, extending south to north Africa and east to the Caucasus and northern Iran.

 Alder buds are often mauve in colour and oblong or ‘club-shaped’ with a length of around 7mm (0.3 in), on a short grey, scaly stalk.